Carol Thought These Were Great

 A Gentleman in Moscow, Amor Towles

 Count Rostov wears a gentlemanly attitude despite his confined 30-year sojourn at the Metropole Hotel in Moscow from 1930’s to 1950’s.
 Under house arrest after the Revolution, this aristocrat relishes the finer things found in his new surroundings from literature to furniture to food.
 It’s a beautiful story of love and loyalty that takes place within the walls of this old-world hotel yet extends its view into the history and streets of Russia throughout the decades from the Revolution to the Khrushchev years.
 Guests of the hotel bring the culture-of-the-day in from the cold.
-And the funny narrator breaks the wall to welcome the reader into the fray.
+The funny narrator breaks the wall to welcome the reader into the fray.

 The Woman on the Stairs, Bernhard Schlink